North Carolina: Reconstruction era through late 19th century

 Democrats were elected to the legislature and governor's office, but the Populists attracted voters displeased with them.
 In 1896 a biracial, Populist-Republican Fusionist coalition gained the governor's office and passed laws that would extend the voting franchise to blacks and poor whites.
 The Democrats regained control of the legislature in 1896 and passed laws to impose Jim Crow and racial segregation of public facilities.
 Voters of North Carolina's 2nd congressional district elected a total of four African-American congressmen through these years of the late 19th century.

 Political tensions ran so high a small group of white Democrats in 1898 planned to take over the Wilmington government if their candidates were not elected.
-In the Wilmington Insurrection of 1898, white Democrats led around 2,000 of their supporters that attacked the black newspaper and neighborhood, killed an estimated 60 to 300 people, and ran off the white Republican mayor and aldermen.
+In the Wilmington massacre, white Democrats led around 2,000 of their supporters that attacked the black newspaper and neighborhood, killed an estimated 60 to 300 people, and ran off the white Republican mayor and aldermen.
 They installed their own people and elected Alfred M. Waddell as mayor, in the only successful coup d'état in United States history.

 In 1899, the state legislature passed a new constitution, with requirements for poll taxes and literacy tests for voter registration which disenfranchised most black Americans in the state.
 Exclusion from voting had wide effects: it meant black Americans could not serve on juries or in any local office.
 After a decade of white supremacy, many people forgot North Carolina had ever had thriving middle-class black Americans.
 Black citizens had no political voice in the state until after the federal Civil Rights Act of 1964 and Voting Rights Act of 1965 were passed to enforce their constitutional rights.
 It was not until 1992 that another African American was elected as a U.S. Representative from North Carolina.